Patrick Frazee found guilty of first-degree murder in death of fiancée, Kelsey Berreth

 An inmate testified during the trial that when he and Frazee were in the same jail, Frazee asked him to kill Lee.
 Notes between the two list more than 10 other people who needed to “disappear or be unseen" until after the trial, a law enforcement official testified Friday.

-A friend of Frazee's, Joe Moore, testified that the two were together in April 2018, when he asked Frazee how things were going with Berreth.
+A friend of Frazee's, Joe Moore, testified that the two were together in April 2018 when he asked Frazee how things were going with Berreth.
 “I figured out a way to kill her," Moore said Frazee replied.
-During the conversation, on Dec.
-20, Frazee grinned and said "No body, no crime, right?"
+During the conversation, Frazee grinned and said "No body, no crime, right?"
 Moore testified.